deercreeklabs/f1-seller-client/seller.md

 emptied.
 See also [resetCartStartTime](#resetcartstarttime) and [resetAllCartStartTimes](#resetallcartstarttimes).
 #### Parameters
-* seconds: An integer representing the desired cart duration in seconds.
+* `seconds`: An integer representing the desired cart duration in seconds.
 #### Return Value
-TRUE if the operation succeeded, FALSE otherwise.
+`TRUE` if the operation succeeded, `FALSE` otherwise.
 #### Examples
 ```php
 $durationSeconds = 14400 // 4 hours